California Association of Student Councils: Student Board Member Symposiums

 These one-day interactive workshops bring together serving and aspiring student board members together with adult board members and consultants.
 The program focuses on training in areas necessary for these students to serve effectively, including responsibilities and roles, best practices and techniques for surveying students.

-Student Accreditor Program

-In cooperation with the Western Association of Schools and Colleges, CASC selects students to be members of school accreditation teams.

 Custom Designed Programs

 CASC designs full school leadership and personal development programs, differentiated instruction opportunities, conflict management training, meeting skills, workshops and team building for individual student councils, schools, districts, departments, and organizations.
 Custom Designed Programs are called Special Projects, and are run by the Special Projects Director.

-CASC 2020

-CASC 2020 is CASC’s vision for the ideal state of education in California by the year 2020.
-This program rests on four main goals: